Back to Blog

 Proof of income

-Germany's standard credit check showing your payment history and any outstanding debts.
+SCHUFA credit report Germany's standard credit check showing your payment history and any outstanding debts.
 Available through meineschufa.de or free alternatives like Bonify.
 New arrivals without a SCHUFA should explain this and provide alternative proof of financial stability.
+Since 2026, SCHUFA has also made it easier to request a free data copy (Datenkopie) online, so there is no reason not to have one ready if you have been in Germany for any length of time.

 Rent payment confirmation (Mietschuldenfreiheitsbescheinigung)